Book Cover Size: Picking the Right Dimensions for your Book Cover

 Recommendation: use the 1.5:1 ratio, setting your cover’s dimensions to 2500 x 3750 pixels

 Note: use a slightly wide cover format, so that the design doesn’t become scrunched to compensate.

 Illustrated Book Covers – 1.4:1 or 1.2:1

 Books with many pictures are called illustrated books.
-Photography books, art books, textbooks, childrens book etc. come under this category.
-These kind of books tend to have a wider trim and have an aspect ratio of 1.4:1 or 1.2:1 for a book cover.
-The pictures are sprawled on the entire cover and looks attractive.
-The art on books like these is a massive selling point.
+Photography books, art books, textbooks, children’s books, etc. come under this category.
+These kinds of books tend to have a wider trim and have an aspect ratio of 1.4:1 or 1.2:1 for a book cover.
+The pictures are sprawled on the entire cover and look attractive.
+The art of books like these is a massive selling point.